FC Fakel Voronezh: History

 They finished in the relegation zone once again in the 2018–19 season, but due to failure of FC Sakhalin Yuzhno-Sakhalinsk and FC Anzhi Makhachkala to acquire a 2019–20 license, they were not relegated.

 The 2019–20 season was abandoned due to the COVID-19 pandemic in Russia with Fakel once again in relegation spot.
 However, due to the pandemic, none of the teams, including Fakel, were relegated.

 Fakel finished 2nd in the 2021–22 Russian Football National League to secure promotion to the Russian Premier League for the first time since the 2001 season.

+The club's return to the top division was marked by high attendance levels at home matches, fiery support from the stands and loud crowd singing of the biggest hits of Sektor Gaza, a famous local punk rock band.
+Fakel came 3rd by average attendance in the 2022–23 Russian Premier League just behind FC Zenit Saint Petersburg and FC Krasnodar.

+Fakel finished their first season upon return in 14th place, qualifying for relegation play-offs against FC Yenisey Krasnoyarsk.
+They managed to keep their Premier League spot after defeating Yenisey 3–0 on aggregate.

+On 11 May 2025, Fakel lost chances of avoiding relegation to the Russian First League for the 2025–26 season.